harris2001/Cryptography/Notes.md

 \>\>\> 97

 # HEXDIGEST
-### Returns the result of a hashing function a a string of double length
+### Returns the result of a hashing function as a string of double length

 \>\>\>hashlib.sha224("Nobody inspects the spammish repetition").hexdigest()